Book in a Tin online workshop

 About the Instructor | Stephanie Jucker

 Stephanie Jucker is an exhibiting artist who uses mixed media and printing techniques in her paintings, books and art installations.
 Originally from London, where she earned her BFA, Stephanie has an MFA from Syracuse in painting printmaking and ceramics.
-With 25 years of teaching experience, she currently runs art classes at College of Marin, O'Hanlon Center for the Arts, and Art Works Downtown in San Rafael.
+With 25 years of teaching experience, she currently runs art classes at College of Marin, University of Pittsburgh Art Gallery, and Art Works Downtown in San Rafael.

 Past Student Reviews:

 “Very clear, step by step examples of techniques.
 Fun!”